agraef/midizap/README.md

 There are three new elements in the syntax, an empty modulus bracket `[]`, the "transposition" flag `'`, and lists of numbers enclosed in curly braces.
 These have the following meaning:

-- The *empty modulus* bracket, denoted `[]` on the left-hand side of a mod translation, indicates a default modulus large enough (> 8192 for `PB`, > 127 for other messages) so that the quotient *q* always becomes zero and thus the translation only passes on the input value (which then becomes the remainder *r*) as is.
+- The *empty modulus* bracket, denoted `[]` on the left-hand side of a mod translation, indicates a default modulus large enough (> 8192 for `PB`, > 127 for other messages) so that the offset *q* always becomes zero and the translation passes on the entire input value as is.

 - *Transposition*, denoted with the `'` (apostrophe) suffix on an output message, reverses the roles of *q* and *r*, so that the remainder becomes the offset and the quotient the value of the output message.